Indianapolis: Economy

-Indianapolis anchors the 28th largest metropolitan economy in the U.S., with a gross domestic product of US$199.2 billion in 2023.
+Indianapolis anchors the 28th largest metropolitan economy in the United States, with a gross domestic product of US$199.2 billion in 2023.
 The city's major exports include pharmaceuticals, motor vehicle parts, medical equipment and supplies, engine and power equipment, and aircraft products and parts.
 According to the U.S. Bureau of Labor Statistics, the largest industries by employment in the Indianapolis metropolitan area are trade, transportation, and utilities; education and health services; professional and business services; government; leisure and hospitality; and manufacturing, respectively.
 The area's unemployment rate was 3.7% in February 2024.

-Three Fortune 500 companies are based in the city: insurance company Elevance Health; pharmaceutical company Eli Lilly; and agrochemical company Corteva.
-Other notable companies based in the city include AES Indiana, Allison Transmission, Barnes & Thornburg, Calumet, Inc., CountryMark, Elanco, Emmis Corporation, Finish Line, Herff Jones, Klipsch Audio Technologies, Lids, Lucas Oil Products, OneAmerica Financial, Republic Airways Holdings, Simon Property Group, Steak 'n Shake, Sun King Brewing, Wheaton World Wide Moving, and Zipp.
+Three Fortune 500 companies are based in the city: insurance company Elevance Health; pharmaceutical company Lilly; and agrochemical company Corteva.
+Other notable companies based in the city include Allison Transmission, Barnes & Thornburg, Calumet, Inc., CountryMark, Elanco, Finish Line, Klipsch Audio Technologies, Lids, Lucas Oil Products, OneAmerica Financial, Simon Property Group, and Wheaton World Wide Moving.

 Indianapolis's central location and extensive highway and rail infrastructure have positioned the city as an important logistics center.
 According to the Indy Chamber, the region was home to some 4,300 establishments employing nearly 110,000 in 2020.
 Amazon has a major presence in the Indianapolis metropolitan area, employing 9,000.
 FedEx employs 7,000 workers across 35 facilities in the city, including FedEx Express's National Hub, which employs 5,800 workers in sorting, distribution, and shipping at Indianapolis International Airport.
-Other logistics companies in the region with large workforces include Ingram Micro and Venture Logistics.

-Indianapolis anchors one of the largest life sciences clusters in the U.S., notably in the subsectors of drugs and pharmaceuticals and agricultural feedstock and chemicals.
+Indianapolis anchors one of the largest life sciences clusters in the United States, notably in the sub-sectors of drugs and pharmaceuticals and agricultural feedstock and chemicals.
 Life sciences employ between 21,200 and 28,700 among nearly 350 companies located in the region.
-Pharmaceutical company Eli Lilly is the city's largest private employer, with a workforce of 11,000 in research and development, manufacturing, and executive administration.
+Pharmaceutical company Lilly is the city's largest private employer, with a workforce of 11,000 in research and development, manufacturing, and executive administration.
 Other major employers include Corteva, Fortrea, and Roche's North American headquarters.

 The city's hospitality industry has grown in importance in recent years due to an expanding convention business.
 According to the city's destination marketing organization, Indianapolis receives 29.2 million visitors annually, generating US$5.6 billion, and supporting 82,900 jobs.
 The city's major hospitality facilities are clustered in downtown Indianapolis, including the Indiana Convention Center, Lucas Oil Stadium, and some 8,500 hotel rooms.
 Major annual conventions include FDIC International, the National FFA Organization Convention, Gen Con, and the Performance Racing Industry Trade Show.

-Indianapolis ranks among the fastest high-tech job growth areas in the U.S. The metropolitan area is home to 28,500 information technology-related jobs at such companies as Angi, Formstack, Genesys, Hubstaff, Infosys, Ingram Micro, and Salesforce Marketing Cloud.
+Indianapolis ranks among the fastest high-tech job growth areas in the U.S. The metropolitan area is home to 28,500 information technology-related jobs at such companies as Angi, Formstack, Genesys, Infosys, Ingram Micro, and Salesforce Marketing Cloud.
 Salesforce has the largest workforce of local tech firms, employing about 2,100 in Indianapolis.